AlexanderKud/bitcoin_puzzle_transformation/README.md

 ###  32 blocks x 32 threads = 1024 threads
 `main.exe 100000 1fffff 29a78213caa9eea824acf08022ab9dfc83414f56 32 32`

+the current output print is done only in one thread, the others work silently, so no need to worry about speed slow downs

 # Compile with:

 `nvcc -o main main.cu`